ably77/dcos-se/Kubernetes/mke/README.md

 Follow the format at the [Creating Kubernetes Cluster #1](https://github.com/ably77/dcos-se/tree/master/Kubernetes/mke#creating-kubernetes-cluster-1) section above

-Modify the `kubernetes-cluster` name to match the name of your designated kubernetes-cluster (i.e. `kubernetes-dev`,`kubernetes-prod`, etc.) in the Service Accounts and Permissions
+Modify the `kubernetes-cluster1` name to match the name of your designated kubernetes-cluster (i.e. `kubernetes-dev`,`kubernetes-prod`, etc.) in the Service Accounts and Permissions

 Modify the `options.json` file to match the name of your designated kubernetes-cluster (i.e. `kubernetes-dev`,`kubernetes-prod`, etc.):